 Symptomatic treatment is often needed for the itching caused by hyperbilirubinaemia.
 An obstructive cause may warrant cholestyramine (acting to increase biliary drainage), whilst other causes may respond to simple anti-histamines.

 Identify and manage any complications of liver failure where possible.
-Treat coagulopathy promptly (Vitamin K or fresh frozen plasma (FFP)) and treat hypoglycaemia orally if possible, otherwise 5% dextrose is needed.
+Monitor for coagulopathy, treating promptly (Vitamin K or fresh frozen plasma (FFP)) if any evidence of bleeding or rapid coagulopathy, and treat hypoglycaemia orally if possible (otherwise 5% dextrose is needed).

-Where patients become confused in liver failure (‘hepatic encephalopathy’), laxatives (lactulose or senna) with neomycin may be used, reducing the number of ammonia-producing bacteria in the bowel.
-In patients who are refractory to this, antibiotics which only work on the bowel may be trialled: this is usually fidaxamicin but will vary based on your local guidelines.
+Where patients become confused from decompensating chronic liver disease (‘hepatic encephalopathy’), laxatives (lactulose or senna) +- neomycin or rifaximin may be used, reducing the number of ammonia-producing bacteria in the bowel.